 I am thrilled with how my imperfect home works together.
 Bench made entirely of junk sits beneath my slightly imperfect DIY Black and White Stairs.

-#4 When you are starting to go batty from painting the 100th railing, just be grateful that you have the staircase and home to beautify in the first place.
+#4 When you are starting to go batty from painting the 100th railing, just be grateful you have the staircase and home to beautify in the first place.